DirectStandards/timplus-server-boot/README.md

 This document describes the installation of the TIM+ server and steps for configuring the TIM+ implementation.

 * [Deployment Guide](DepGuide) - This section describes how to deploy the TIM+ server.
 * [Deployment Configuration](Configuration) - This section describes how to configure TIM+ service and perform operations such as configuring DNS, installing certificates, creating domains, and creating users.
+Chronologically, these configuration steps should be performed after completing the steps in the deployment guide.